MineInAbyss/guiy-compose/README.md

 ### Server setup

-Guiy does not package the Kotlin runtime in itself, it uses our library idofront to load shared dependencies in an isolated way.
+Guiy does not package the Kotlin runtime, it depends on our helper plugin Idofront using Paper's isolated dependency system.

 - [Download](https://github.com/MineInAbyss/guiy-compose/releases/latest) and install Guiy into your plugin folder.
 - [Download](https://github.com/MineInAbyss/Idofront/releases/latest) Idofront, a required dependency.
 - Depend on Guiy in a [paper-plugin](https://docs.papermc.io/paper/dev/getting-started/paper-plugins), this will give you access to Guiy and any libraries in Idofront in an isolated manner.

-There is currently no support for shading guiy.

 ## Thanks